 - When a pay cut for an exempt employee is temporary.
 It seems strange to say that a temporary cut would be illegal while a permanent one wouldn't, but one of the requirements for exempt employees is that their pay remains the same, regardless of the number of hours they work.
 If you just cut their pay for a month or two, you could lose the salary exemption—which means that the employee is eligible for overtime pay.

-What Should You Do if Your Pay Was Cut Illegally?
+Steps if Your Pay Was Cut Illegally

 Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.